dimagi/commcare-hq/corehq/apps/userreports/README.md

 #### "numeric" Filters
 Numeric filters allow users to filter the rows in the report by comparing a column to some constant that the user specifies when viewing the report.
 Numeric filters are only intended to be used with numeric (integer or decimal type) columns.
-Supported operators are &eq;, &ne;, &lt;, &le;, &gt;, and &ge;.
+Supported operators are =, &ne;, &lt;, &le;, &gt;, and &ge;.

 ex:
 ```